Skip to article frontmatterSkip to article content

 KIND valuePurposeDefined in

-SORTED_ROWSRow-position permutation of a column§8.5
+SORTED_ROWSRow-position permutation of a column§10.5

-BITMAPPer-value bitmap of a low-cardinality col.§8.6
+BITMAPPer-value bitmap of a low-cardinality col.§10.6

-CHUNK_BLOOMPer-chunk Bloom filter of a column§8.7
+CHUNK_BLOOMPer-chunk Bloom filter of a column§10.7

 Future HEPs MAY register additional KIND values.
 Consumers MUST treat unknown KIND values as “ignore this search index”.

-8.4 Chunk min/max search index (KIND = CHUNK_MINMAX)
+10.4Chunk min/max search index (KIND = CHUNK_MINMAX)

-Datatype.
-An HDF5 compound datatype with the following fields, in declaration order:
+Datatype: An HDF5 compound datatype with the following fields, in declaration order:

-Additional attributes on the index dataset.
+Additional attributes on the search-index dataset:

-8.5 Sorted-row permutation index (KIND = SORTED_ROWS)
+10.5Sorted-row permutation index (KIND = SORTED_ROWS)

 A sorted-row index stores row positions in sorted order of a column’s values, enabling binary search and range scans without reading the full column.

-Datatype.
-An unsigned integer wide enough to address every row of the source column (typically uint64).
+Datatype: An unsigned integer wide enough to address every row of the source column (typically uint64).

-Additional attributes.
+Additional attributes:

-8.6 Bitmap index (KIND = BITMAP)
+10.6Bitmap index (KIND = BITMAP)

 A bitmap index accelerates equality predicates on low-cardinality columns.

-Additional attributes on the bitmap dataset.
+Additional attributes on the bitmap dataset:

-8.7 Per-chunk Bloom filter index (KIND = CHUNK_BLOOM)
+10.7Per-chunk Bloom filter index (KIND = CHUNK_BLOOM)

 A per-chunk Bloom filter accelerates equality predicates on high-cardinality columns by giving a fast negative answer for chunks that provably do not contain the queried value.